End of Life Care

 - Preparation for death can be a beautiful time to reconcile with family, friends and God.

 Recorded Webinars and Presentations

-In October 2020, the Office of Life Issues and Department of Special Needs collaborated with Voice Your Choice, Montgomery County for a webinar on Advance Care Planning.
+In October 2020, the Office of Life Issues and Office of Deaf and Disabilities Ministry collaborated with Voice Your Choice, Montgomery County for a webinar on Advance Care Planning.
 Voice Your Choice offers an excellent online resource for advance care planning, which we encourage you to consider as you discern your own advance care planning.
 The webinar can be accessed on Youtube.

 The Office of Life Issues hosted a webinar on Hospice and Palliative Care on November 18, 2020.
 The webinar was hosted in collaboration with Trinity Health and Holy Cross Hospital.
 A panel of experts in social work, nursing, and Catholic moral teaching addressed some of the challenges that Catholics face in selecting their end-of-life care.
 A link to the recorded webinar can be found here.

 Planning After Death

 “At the death of a Christian, whose life of faith was begun in the waters of Baptism and strengthened at the Eucharistic table, the Church intercedes on behalf of the deceased because of its confident belief that death is not the end, nor does it break the bonds forged in life.
 The Church also ministers to the sorrowing and consoles them in the funeral rites with the comforting Word of God and the Sacrament of the Eucharist.”
 (Order of Christian Funerals, no. 4)

 The Catholic funeral rite is divided into several events and rituals that help to guide our mourning process.
 Each of these stations serves a particular purpose in honoring the dead and serving the living.
 Most Catholic funerals use all three of these rituals.
 For more information, please see visit this online resource from the U.S. Conference of Catholic Bishops.